Recycling & Waste Reduction

 BGSU has a number of water-bottle refill stations located across campus.
 Refilling stations are located above water fountains and provide a quick, easy refill for your re-usable water bottle!
 Reusable bottles decrease the amount of resources consumed & waste sent to landfills.

-The Climate Action Plan, Solid Waste makes up 21% of Scope 3, which includes all "Miscellaneous Emissions".
+Solid Waste makes up 21% of BGSU's Scope 3 emissions, which includes all "Miscellaneous Emissions."

-During a typical week of a semester during fiscal year 2013, BGSU produced over 100,000 pounds of waste (not including waste/debris from construction, demolition, or special projects), which was a significant increase in waste from the prior fiscal year.
+During a typical week of a semester, BGSU produces over 100,000 pounds of waste (not including waste/debris from construction, demolition, or special projects).

-Waste sent to the landfill is responsible for the production of methane, a greenhouse gas which has 13 times more heat trapping ability than carbon dioxide.
+Waste sent to the landfill is responsible for the production of methane, a greenhouse gas which has 13 times more of the heat trapping ability than that of carbon dioxide.

 Overall goal for reduction of emissions from solid waste